muskanmi/netflix-clone-backend/README.md

 ## Features:

-- User Authentication: User can signup on the platform to explore the vast variety of movies, tv shows, etc. (User authentication is being performed with the help of Firebase in this application.)
+- **User Authentication:** User can signup on the platform to explore the vast variety of movies, tv shows, etc. (User authentication is being performed with the help of Firebase in this application.)
-- Users can browse over a wide variety of shows, movies and series and explore them category wise as well.
+- Users can **browse** over a wide variety of shows, movies and series and explore them category wise as well.
-- Users can also filter the content by different Genres.
+- Users can also **filter** the content by different *Genres*.
-- It also provides users ability to add their favorite shows & movies to their watch list.
+- It also provides users ability to add their favorite shows & movies to their **watch list**.

 ## Tools & Technology Used: